SeaPickle754/YaesuWFTesting/README.md

 The next 144 bytes is radio parameters, and this is my current main focus.
 This has frequencies, bandwidths, meter data, filters, etc.

+So far determined:
+I think the byte 22 from the end is the S meter reading.
+It is constantly changing and goes to high values when the RF Gain/Sql knob is all the way down.